docker/docs/content/compose/bridge/_index.md

 While Compose Bridge templates make it easy to customize with minimal changes, you may want to make significant changes, or rely on an existing conversion tool.

-A Compose Bridge transformation is a docker image that is designed to get compose model from `/in/compose.yaml` and produce platform manifests under `/out`.
+A Compose Bridge transformation is a Docker image that is designed to get a Compose model from `/in/compose.yaml` and produce platform manifests under `/out`.
 This simple contract makes it easy to bundle an alternate transformation, as illustrated below using [Kompose](https://kompose.io/):